AdobeDocs/experience-manager-cloud-service.en/help/operations/restore.md

 >[!NOTE]
 >
->This feature is only available to [the early adopter program](/help/implementing/cloud-manager/release-notes/current.md#early-adoption) within development environments.
+>This feature is only available to [the early adopter program](/help/implementing/cloud-manager/release-notes/current.md#early-adoption) and has certain limitations beyond those documented in the article.
+In the early adoption phase:
 >
+>* The feature is only available in development environments.
+>* Content restorations are limited to two per month per program.
+>
->For details on the existing backup and restore system, please see the document [Backup and Restore in AEM as a Cloud Service](/help/operations/backup.md)
+>For details on the existing backup and restore system for AEM as a Cloud Service, please see the document [Backup and Restore in AEM as a Cloud Service](/help/operations/backup.md)

 ## Overview {#overview}